US added 428,000 jobs in April despite surging inflation

 Across industries last month, hiring was widespread.
 Factories added 55,000 jobs, the most since last July.
 Warehouses and transportation companies added 52,000, restaurants and bars 44,000, health care 41,000, finance 35,000, retailers 29,000 and hotels 22,000.
 Construction companies, which have been slowed by shortages of labor and supplies, added just 2,000.

 Yet it’s unclear how long the jobs boom will continue.
-The Federal Reserve this week raised its key rate by a half-percentage point — its most aggressive move since 2000 — and signaled further large rate hikes to come.
-As the Fed’s rate hikes take effect, they will make it increasingly expensive for consumers and businesses to borrow, spend and hire.
+The Fed this week raised its key rate by a half-percentage point — its most aggressive move since 2000 — and signaled further large rate hikes to come.
+As the Fed’s rate hikes take effect, it will become increasingly expensive to spend and hire.

 In addition, the vast economic aid that the government had been supplying to households has expired.
 And Russia’s invasion of Ukraine has helped accelerate inflation and clouded the economic outlook.
 Some economists warn of a growing risk of recession.